hexatomic/hexatomic/docs/dev/src/development/setup.md

 See the [OpenJDK 8 Updates site](https://wiki.openjdk.java.net/display/jdk8u/Main) to find out what the currently latest build is.
 OpenJDK is included in the package management repositories (dpkg (via apt), RPM, etc.) of most Linux distributions.
 For stand-alone packages, you can use the installers distributed by the [AdoptOpenJDK project](https://adoptopenjdk.net).
-AdoptJDK packages are are available for Windows, MacOS and Linux.
+AdoptOpenJDK packages are are available for Windows, MacOS, and Linux.

 You can check which version of Java you have installed by typing the following command into the terminal of your computer: